Data with Soul

 At Gloo, unlike many other AI labs, we don’t just build automated web scrapers for data aggregation that collect everything from the internet indiscriminately or cut corners for scale.
 We build our corpora like you’d build a cathedral: brick by intentional brick, in community, for posterity.

 The future of AI isn’t just about bigger models and faster inference.
 It’s about deeper alignment with what matters to our users.
 And data is the foundation of it all.
 In a world racing to commoditize intelligence, we’re choosing to humanize it.
 We believe that AI can be a servant to soul work.
-We believe that LLMs, when grounded in meaningful, mission-aligned data, can help people become better spouses, parents, leaders and neighbors.
+We believe that LLMs, when grounded in meaningful, mission-aligned data, can help people become better spouses, parents, leaders, and neighbors.
 But only if we get the data right.
 Because data isn’t just input, it’s inheritance.
-And if we’re curating that inheritance, it is our duty to do so with reverence, wisdom and love.
+And if we’re curating that inheritance, it is our duty to do so with reverence, wisdom, and love.